One of the secrets to a joyfully productive life:

 Yet how did we get to Red in the first place?
 We weren't sensitive to the Yellow state….

 This is the boundary between GREEN (flow & balance) and RED (unhealthy emotions.)

-Yellow is important because it is a warning sign.
+Yellow is important.
+It is a warning.

 Practice until you are able to describe your Yellow: